Learning Spatial-Aware Manipulation Ordering: Methodology

 The output $Q''$ encodes spatial-aware priority for each object, implicitly modeling manipulation priority under geometric and physical constraints.
 By leveraging structured attention, our method enforces consistency between local feasibility and global accessibility, resulting in manipulation orderings that are both spatially grounded and temporally executable.

-\textbf{Preferential Order Alignment.} To model spatial-aware manipulation ordering from supervision in the form of discrete annotated orders, we first align predicted and ground-truth objects via bipartite matching.
+\textbf{Preferential Order Alignment.} To learn a spatially-aware manipulation ordering from discrete order annotations, we first align predicted and ground-truth objects via bipartite matching.
 Let $o$ and $\hat o$ denote ground-truth and predicted objects, respectively.
 We formulate the assignment using the Hungarian algorithm, where object similarity serves as the matching cost $\hat \sigma = \mathop {\arg\min }\limits_{\sigma} \sum\limits_{i=1}^N \mathcal{L}_{\text{hungarian}} \left( o_i, \hat o_{\sigma(i)} \right)$.
 When the object correspondence $\hat \sigma$ established, we align the prediction of ordering preference with ground truth order by comparing pairwise relations.
 Instead of directly predicting discrete ranks, the model learns to produce continuous scores $\hat{s}$ to implicitly align sorted order with the annotated order.
 The objective is expressed as follows:

 where $w_{jk} = \log(1 + | o_j - o_k |)$ is a logarithmic weighting term that emphasizes ordering consistency for object pairs with large ground-truth rank differences.

 This formulation allows the model to infer object priority through relative comparisons in the score space, rather than committing to exact rank values.
 The transition from discrete index annotations to continuous score predictions enables the model to capture more reasonable preferences in manipulation order, especially in cases where certain objects dominate the ordering due to spatial accessibility or structural dependencies.
 By sorting these predicted scores, the final output ordering naturally aligns with spatial constraints and task demands.